davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 1. Because you were required to print out nodes involved in the deadlock, your code is perfectly capable of identifying all the locks involved, identified by `lockid`.

-2. Go back into system/deadlock.c and implement a new function named `deadlock_recover()`.
+2. Go back into `system/deadlock.c` and implement a new function named `deadlock_recover()`.
 I'll leave the choice of parameters (if any) entirely up to you.
 This function must:

    - Grab the `lockentry` using any `lockid` that is involved in the deadlock.
    - Dequeue all processes in that lock's wait queue and add them to the ready queue.
    - Find the ID of the process that currently holds this lock.
 Kill that process.
    - Was the victim process waiting on other locks?
 (Probably).
-Remove it from those locks' wait queues.
+Remove the process from those locks' wait queues.
    - Call `mutex_unlock()` on the lock that was held by the victim process.
    - Update the RAG and zero out all the allocation and request edges associated with the victim process, as it has been vanquished from the system.
    - Print out a message: `"DEADLOCK RECOVER"` followed by the victim's `pid` and `lockid`.